Part 2: Take a Virtual Cruise across the Atlantic

-- To return to the initial map view, go to the Bookmarks menu and choose Zoom out to Global scale.
+- To return to the initial map view, from the main drop-down menu, select Bookmarks > Zoom to Global Scale.

-- Access the Overlays drop-down menu.
-Click Global Map Inset to turn it off.
-Make sure that GMRT Map Scale is checked.
+- Select the Overlays drop-down menu.
+Click Global Map Inset to turn it off (unchecked).

 - Click the magnifying glass with a plus sign on it.
 Drag a zoom box that covers the North Atlantic ocean between North America and Africa.